Geometric approach to stable homotopy groups of spheres II; Arf-Kervaire Invariants: --structure on --framed immersion --structure on --framed immersion

 A complete description of the group $H_{i}(K((\J_b \times \JJ_b),1);\Z)$ is possible using the Kunneth formula, as in the case (\ref{Kunnd}).
 A description of the standard base of the group $H_{i}(K(\J_{b \times \bb},1);\Z)$ is described by:

 Let us define the following local integer homology groups

-which was claimed as homology with interiore system coefficients.
-Local cycles in (\ref{loc1}) are represented by oriented chains of the classifying space of the group (\ref{first}) equipped with local pathes to a marked point.
-An analogous more simple system of interiore local coefficients for the single generator was investigated in $\cite{A-P1}$.
+which was claimed as homology with interior system coefficients.
+Local cycles in (\ref{loc1}) are represented by oriented chains of the classifying space of the group (\ref{first}) equipped with local paths to a marked point.
+An analogous more simple system of interior local coefficients for the single generator was investigated in $\cite{A-P}$.